How quinoa went from a niche product to mass-market food item

 Emboldened by their success, the couple spent their Saturdays travelling to organic food shops across the country, explaining to curious customers what quinoa is.
 They also held tastings and pitched their product to customers in the restaurant business.
 Today, Swipala supplies restaurants, organic food shops, food processing companies and gebana.
 In addition to quinoa, the company now also imports canihua, chia seeds and coffee from Bolivia.

-Swipala has been working with the same partner in Bolivia right from the start.
+Swipala, as Furhimann and Tran have named their company, has been working with the same partner in Bolivia right from the start.
 This partner handles all aspects of local processing.

 Where does quinoa grow?